Dr. Cecilia Maria Vallorani: Reclaiming Human Connection in the Age of AI

 And perhaps, in learning to listen again, education may rediscover its greatest strength.

-This edition of The Pulse Magazines invites readers to rethink leadership, reframe ambition, and recommit to building organizations that endure beyond trends, cycles, and personalities.
+This edition of The Pulse Magazine invites readers to rethink leadership, reframe ambition, and recommit to building organizations that endure beyond trends, cycles, and personalities.

 Where Every Story Matters.